algovista-collab/Machine-Learning-Specialization/Supervised Machine Learning: Regression and Classification/Week2/Regression with multiple input variables/Concepts_and_Derivations.md

 3. Z-Score Normalization: Subtracting the mean from the value and dividing by the standard deviation

 $$X_{\text{scaled}} := \frac{X - \mu}{\sigma}$$

+In order to know after how many iterations, we should stop - we can either check the learning curve and stop when cost function flattens and does not change much when iterations increases.
+This is called convergence.
+Another method is called Automatic convergence test where we set a threshold called epsilon (ε) which is a small number and we check whether the change in the cost function between iterations is smaller than the epsilon.
+If it is, then gradient descent has converged.
+But if the chosen epsilon is too small, then it might never converge or if its big then it might stop too early before even converging.

+How to pick a learning rate?
+1. Typical starting values: 0.001, 0.01, 0.1 (depending on the problem and feature scaling).
+2. Observing the cost function J over iterations.
+3. Increasing or decreasing based on the plot.